JakobBerggren/java/report.md

 URL: https://github.com/json-iterator/java

-jsoniter (json-iterator) is fast and flexible JSON parser available in Java and Go.
-Good deal of the code is ported from dsljson, and jsonparser.
+jsoniter (json-iterator) is a fast and flexible JSON parser available in Java and Go.
+A good deal of the code is ported from dsljson, and jsonparser.

 ## Onboarding experience